imeleges/YPDS_Projects/README.md

 ## "Building machine learning algorithm for a metalworking enterprise"

 ### Task
-Development of a model predicting the recovery rate of gold from gold ore
+Building a model predicting recovery rate for gold from gold ore

 ### Description
-Компания разрабатывает решения для эффективной работы золотодобывающей отрасли.
+A gold mining company needs a solution to perfect its efficiency.
-Построена модель, предсказывающая коэффициент восстановления золота из золотосодержащей руды. Проанализированы данные с параметрами добычи и очистки.
+A model forecasting gold recovery rate is created using ore extraction and refinement parametres data.
-Построена и обучена модель, помогающая оптимизировать производство, чтобы не запускать предприятие с убыточными характеристиками.
+The model is developed to help optimize production by assessing ore quality to avoid financial losses on ineffective operations.

 **Trends**
 [![Data Scientist](https://img.shields.io/static/v1?label=trend&message=Data%20Scientist&color=706fd3)](#)